Diosdado Macapagal: House of Representatives (1949–1957)

+In 1955, Macapagal ran for a Senate seat but he lost and placed 9th.

 Vice presidency (1957–1961)

 In the May 1957 general elections, the Liberal Party drafted Congressman Macapagal to run for vice president as the running-mate of José Y. Yulo, a former speaker of the House of Representatives.
 Macapagal's nomination was particularly boosted by Liberal Party president Eugenio Pérez, who insisted that the party's vice presidential nominee have a clean record of integrity and honesty.
 While Yulo was defeated by Carlos P. Garcia of the Nacionalista Party, Macapagal was elected vice president in an upset victory, defeating the Nacionalista candidate, José B. Laurel, Jr., by over eight percentage points.
 A month after the election, he was chosen as the president of the Liberal Party.

 As the first ever Philippine vice president to be elected from a rival party of the president, Macapagal served out his four-year vice presidential term as a leader of the opposition.
 The ruling party refused to give him a Cabinet position in the Garcia administration, which was a break from tradition.
 He was offered a position in the Cabinet only on the condition that he switch allegiance to the ruling Nationalista Party, but he declined the offer and instead played the role of critic to the administration's policies and performance.
 This allowed him to capitalize on the increasing unpopularity of the Garcia administration.
 Assigned to performing only ceremonial duties as vice president, he spent his time making frequent trips to the countryside to acquaint himself with voters and to promote the image of the Liberal Party.

-As president, Macapagal worked to suppress graft and corruption and to stimulate the Philippine economy.

 Presidency (1961–1965)

 In the 1961 presidential election, Macapagal ran against Garcia's re-election bid, promising an end to corruption and appealing to the electorate as a common man from humble beginnings.
-He defeated the incumbent president with a 55% to 45% margin.
+He defeated the incumbent president by a 55% to 45% margin.
 His inauguration as the president of the Philippines took place on December 30, 1961.
+The chief justice of the Supreme Court administered the oath of office.
+The Bible that Macapagal used was later used by his daughter Gloria when she took her oath as Vice President in 1998 and as President in 2004.